-Recipients are required to submit two copies of publications supported by the program and issued during the period of performance to NEH at the address below.
-Recipients are encouraged to send two copies of publications supported by the program and issued after the period of performance to NEH at the address below.
-In both cases, one copy will be forwarded to JUSFC.
-In addition, recipients are asked to update the "Products and Prizes" tab in eGMS Reach for any publications or prizes resulting from NEH and JUSFC support.
+NEH encourages recipients to send copies of books resulting from research supported by NEH awards to the address below.
+In addition, recipients are asked to update the "Products and Prizes" tab in eGMS Reach for any publications or prizes resulting from NEH support.